steveloughran/dissident/README.md

         ruby dissident.rb start

+**Running as a daemon**

+This doesn't work right, somehow the logs are getting lost and the daemon stops.
+Help needed!

 ```bash
 mkdir logs
 nohup ruby dissident.rb start < /dev/null > logs/log.txt 2>&1 &
 ```

+The plan here is actually to have "`dissident start`" run to `stdout`, but `nohup dissident daemon&` to set the logger to log to a file in `logs`; that way: the logging should at least be collected.

 ### How to heckle